Academic Actions and Student Success

 Academic Dismissal

 If after being reinstated following a second suspension a student fails to achieve a 2.0 or higher term GPA, he or she will be considered for permanent dismissal from Baylor University.
-A student subject to dismissal will be informed in writing by his or her academic dean that dismissal appears possible.
+A student subject to dismissal will be informed in writing by his or her academic dean of their dismissal.
 The dean's letter will indicate that the student has five (5) calendar days from the date of the letter to appeal the dismissal.
 Dismissal appeals require that the student meet with the dean.
 It is the student's responsibility to schedule an appointment for this meeting.
 The dean will notify the student in writing of the decision following the appeal.

 Issuances of notice, suspension, and dismissal are based on grades and grade point averages available at the time of the final decision.
 These academic actions are noted on the student's academic transcript.